 Two-day survey turns into nine-hour success

-Briefings on The Joint Commission, June 1, 2009
+Briefings on Accreditation and Quality, June 1, 2009

 Brattleboro (VT) Retreat, a freestanding psychiatric hospital, was expecting its most recent unannounced survey in March, but what was unexpected to staff members was the length of the survey, says Sharon Chaput, RN, C, CSHA, director of regulatory and quality management at Brattleboro.